qooxdoo/qooxdoo/docs/mobile/mobile_overview.md

 -   No layout item: Only a few, essential, styles are provided by a widget.
 You should set all other styles of a widget via CSS, using the `addCssClass` method of a widget.
 -   No queues: Elements are created directly.
 There is no element, layout, display queue.
 Keep this in mind when you create and add widgets.
 -   Layouts: Layouts are done via CSS(3).
 HBox / VBox layouts are implemented using the [flexible box layout](http://www.w3.org/TR/css3-flexbox/)
--   [qx.ui.mobile.page.Page](http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.mobile.page.Page): A page is a widget that provides a screen which users can interact with in order to do something.
+-   [qx.ui.mobile.page.Page](apps://apiviewer/#qx.ui.mobile.page.Page): A page is a widget that provides a screen which users can interact with in order to do something.
 Most times a page provides a single task or a group of related tasks.
 A qooxdoo mobile application is usually composed of one or more loosely bound pages.
 Typically there is one page that presents the "main" view.

 Demo Applications
 -----------------

 To see qooxdoo mobile applications in action or to see how to implement an application, you can have a look on the following demo applications:

--   [Mobile Showcase](http://demo.qooxdoo.org/%{version}/mobileshowcase) - see all mobile widgets in action
+-   [Mobile Showcase](apps://mobileshowcase) - see all mobile widgets in action
--   [Mobile Feedreader](http://demo.qooxdoo.org/%{version}/feedreader-mobile) - the feedreader as a mobile app.
+-   [Mobile Feedreader](apps://feedreader-mobile) - the feedreader as a mobile app.
 Using the same logic and models as the feedreader for desktop browsers does.

-All applications can be found in the `application` folder of your qooxdoo checkout.

 How to contribute?
 ------------------